copernck/TreasuryViz-us-Bond-Analysis/README.md

 1. **Open Firefox**
    - Launch Firefox browser

-go to extension tool and type TreasuryViz ( coming soon )
+go to extension tool and type TreasuryViz or you can just click here https://addons.mozilla.org/addon/treasuryviz-us-bond-analysis/

 ## 🎯 How to Use TreasuryViz